drym-org/foundation/DIA.md

 7. For each identified antecedent remaining on the ideas tree (including cognates), migrate it so that it annotates a leaf node (or many leaf nodes) in the tree rather than a higher-level node.
 If no appropriate leaf node exists, agree on a new one and then attach the antecedent to it.

-8. For each leaf node in the ideas tree, create a child node for each listed antecedent.

-### Appraisal
+## Appraise

 1. On your own, starting at the highest level node, appraise the proportion of value contributed by each labor component (the total on all of the edges leading into a component must equal 100%).

+2. Repeat (1) for the capital analysis.

+3. Repeat (1) for the project's ideas tree.

-2. When everyone is done, share your analysis with the group.
+4. Share your appraisals with the group.

+## Agree on Appraisals

-3. Discuss to reconcile the different analyses to agree on one appraisal that apportions value in the project in a way that accounts for all of the different analyses.
+1. Discuss to reconcile the different analyses to agree on one appraisal that apportions value in the project in a way that accounts for all of the different analyses.

-4. Repeat steps 1-3 for the project's capital tree.
+2. Repeat (1) for the project's capital tree.

-5. Repeat steps 1-3 for the project's ideas tree, treating the antecedent nodes on the idea leaves as if they were ideas.
+3. Repeat (1) for the project's ideas tree, distributing each idea leaf's value evenly over its antecedents.

 ### Reconcile the Appraisals